RobotLocomotion/drake/drake/doc/from_source_ros.rst

     catkin build --help

-The example above includes the build type flag that specifies a build mode of ``RelWithDebInfo``.
+The example above includes the build type flag that specifies a build type of ``RelWithDebInfo``.
 Alternatives include ``Release`` and ``Debug``.
 Another flag is ``-DDISABLE_MATLAB=TRUE``, which disables MATLAB support.
 This may be useful if you have MATLAB installed but